Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Part of Speech Features}

-We further the analysis by looking deeper into the text structure via part of speech (POS) tags.
+We further the analysis by looking deeper into the text structure via part-of-speech (POS) tags.
 For this study, syntactic concepts covering \textit{nouns, verbs, adverbs, adjectives, subordinating clauses and conjunction, coordinating clauses and conjunction} and \textit{prepositional phrases} were used as predictors to calculate the densities of prompts and text continuations in both sentence and token level aspect \cite{heilman-etal-2007-combining,lu2012relationship}.
-Table~\ref{tab:pos_table} details 47 ratio and average-based predictors which quantifies POS complexities of human and neural model text continuations.
-Overall, the finetuned GPT-2 model obtained the least number of complexity features that are significantly different with the prompt with 31 (16 features non-significant).
-This is followed by the human-generated continuations with 33 (14 features non-significant) and the baseline GPT-2 with 37 (10 features non-significant).
-This result suggests that fine-tuning the baseline GPT-2 model with the best value for sampling-based decoding (top-$p$ = 0.7) somehow provides a certain level uniformity of usage of grammatical entities with respect to prompts.
-Looking at the overlap of non-significant features with respect to the prompt, the baseline GPT-2 model only coincided with one feature that is the \textit{average of adjective POS per sentence}.
-On the other hand, the finetuned GPT-2 model obtained 7 features such as \textit{average of coordinating conjunction POS per sentence} and \textit{ratio of coordinating conjunction POS to adjective POS} that overlapped with complexity values of the prompt.
-This further supports the inference on result of finetuning that was previously mentioned.
+Table~\ref{tab:pos_table} details 47 ratio and average-based predictors, quantifying POS complexities of human and neural model text continuations.
+Overall, the finetuned GPT-2 model for general story generation obtained the least number of complexity features that are significantly different from the prompt with 31 (16 features non-significant).
+This is followed by the human-generated continuations with 33 (14 features non-significant), the baseline GPT-2 with 37 (10 features non-significant), and GPT-2 model trained from uniformly complex data coming in last with 41 (6 features non-significant).
+One clear observation that can be derived from the POS features is that all non-significance from the finetuned GPT-2 model for uniformly complex data overlaps with the continuations from humans and the finetuned GPT-2 model for general story generation, especially for features related to the average use of \textit{adjective words, content words}, and \textit{coordinating conjunctions}.
+We infer that the additional fine-tuning process done for neural models encourages some level of uniformity of usage of the said grammatical entities with respect to prompts.
+Interestingly, fine-tuning on a general story completion dataset encourages more sensitivity to these features compared to using uniformly complex text.
+This is surprising as one might expect increased consistency in the generated output when trained on such data.
+This result further highlights the need for the evaluation of complexity in language model outputs and for this task, which is non-trivial to solve.